peaklabs-dev/peaklabs-dev/README.md

 - 🧊 Core Developer at [CoolLabs](https://github.com/coollabsio), crafting the future of [Coolify](https://coolify.io/?ref=peaklabs-dev) together with [@andrasbacsai](https://github.com/andrasbacsai).
 - 👨‍🍳 Known as one of the "core containers" or "the cook" in the Coolify universe (always cooking up something delicious for the next release!).

-## 🔮 Upcoming Releases
+## 🚀 Upcoming Releases

-- 📝 Tech blog WIP
+- 📝 Tech blog
-- 🚧 Top Secret Project WIP (Psst... stay tuned!)

 ## 🧠 About Me